How to Remember Where You Put Something (Once and For all)

 Earlier I mentioned starting at a particular part of your home when conducting a search.

-This approach is also used with the Memory Palace technique.
+This approach is also used as part of an ancient memory strategy called the Memory Palace technique.
 It’s a way of rapidly finding our way back to ideas we don’t want to forget.
-It’s also useful in language learning.
+It’s also useful in language learning, where the practice of memorizing vocabulary itself helps you find information better in your mind.

-If you’d like to learn more about it, check out my FREE Memory Improvement Kit:
+If you’d like to learn more about it, check out my FREE Memory Improvement Course:

-Within a short period of practice, you should find yourself experiencing some memory boosts across the board.
+Within a short period of practice, you should find yourself experiencing some memory boosts that help you learn faster across the board.

 But at the end of the day, nothing beats relaxing yourself, searching strategically and then committing to do better in the future.